High-performance liquid chromatography: Isocratic and gradient elution

 The mobile phase composition does not have to remain constant.
 A separation in which the mobile phase composition is changed during the separation process is described as a gradient elution.
-One example is a gradient starting at 10% methanol and ending at 90% methanol after 20 minutes.
+For example, a gradient can start at 10% methanol in water, and end at 90% methanol in water after 20 minutes.
 The two components of the mobile phase are typically termed "A" and "B"; A is the "weak" solvent which allows the solute to elute only slowly, while B is the "strong" solvent which rapidly elutes the solutes from the column.
 In reversed-phase chromatography, solvent A is often water or an aqueous buffer, while B is an organic solvent miscible with water, such as acetonitrile, methanol, THF, or isopropanol.

 In isocratic elution, peak width increases with retention time linearly according to the equation for N, the number of theoretical plates.
-This leads to the disadvantage that late-eluting peaks get very flat and broad.
-Their shape and width may keep them from being recognized as peaks.
+This can be a major disadvantage when analyzing a sample that contains analytes with a wide range of retention factors.
+Using a weaker mobile phase, the runtime is lengthened and results in slowly eluting peaks to be broad, leading to reduced sensitivity.
+A stronger mobile phase would improve issues of runtime and broadening of later peaks but results in diminished peak separation, especially for quickly eluting analytes which may have insufficient time to fully resolve.
+This issue is addressed through the changing mobile phase composition of gradient elution.

-Gradient elution decreases the retention of the later-eluting components so that they elute faster, giving narrower (and taller) peaks for most components.
+By starting from a weaker mobile phase and strengthening it during the runtime, gradient elution decreases the retention of the later-eluting components so that they elute faster, giving narrower (and taller) peaks for most components, while also allowing for the adequate separation of earlier-eluting components.
 This also improves the peak shape for tailed peaks, as the increasing concentration of the organic eluent pushes the tailing part of a peak forward.
 This also increases the peak height (the peak looks "sharper"), which is important in trace analysis.
 The gradient program may include sudden "step" increases in the percentage of the organic component, or different slopes at different times – all according to the desire for optimum separation in minimum time.